2018 – 19 Student Events & Activities

 Cortona’s monthly luncheons are times for our Cortona community and families to gather, share a meal together and hear incredible speakers.
 October’s luncheon falls on Halloween, so students will sport their best costumes for a chance to win a prize!
 Open to prospective parents – Join us!

-November 9 at 8 am to 3 pm – Basilica of the National Shrine Tour & Catholic University Tour:
+November 9 – Basilica of the National Shrine Tour & Catholic University Tour:

 Students receive a tour of the Basilica for a late 19th century art and architecture experience, while admiring the Romanesque-Byzantine style art and architecture.
 Students also have the opportunity to visit the campus of Catholic University of America, an institution established in 1887 with over 170 acres of land, 48 designated university buildings and a library boasting over 1.4 millions of volumes.

-November 30 at 9:45 am – National Geographic Museum Field Trip:
+November 30 – National Geographic Museum Field Trip:

 Students ventured to D.C.’s National Geographic Museum for two extremely interesting exhibitions, the interactive Tomb of Christ Exhibition and the Titanic’s Untold Story Exhibition.
 For the Tomb of Christ, students were virtually transported to Jerusalem through a 3-D experience, learning about the history of the Church of the Holy Sepulchre and its mysteries.
 The Untold Story Exhibition revealed the amazing and once classified details behind the Titanic’s historic discovery by renowned oceanographer and explorer, Robert Ballard, and his team.